 Other research has looked into the psychological effects of eating dark chocolate.
 For example, studies have found that dark chocolate with a high percentage of cacao contains antioxidants which affect brain wave frequency, and cause our brains to emit more gamma waves.

 These gamma waves are related to improved memory, recall, and stress reduction.
-And, the effects can occur within just half an hour of eating 48g of dark chocolate.
-That said, it’s important to eat chocolate in moderation because of its high sugar content.
+And the effects can occur within just half an hour of eating 48g of dark chocolate.
+That said, it’s important to eat chocolate in moderation because of its high sugar and calorie content.

 7. Drink tea